microsoft/code-with-engineering-playbook/docs/documentation/recipes/deploy-docfx-azure-website.md

 The deployment using Terraform is not included in the pipeline from the Quick Start folder as described in the next step, as that asks for more configuration.
 But of course that can always be added.

-## 4. Deploy the website from a pipeline
+## 4. Deploy the Website from a Pipeline

 The best way to create the resources and deploy to it, is to do this automatically in a pipeline.
 For this purpose the **.pipelines/documentation.yml** pipeline is provided.
 This pipeline is built for an Azure DevOps environment.
 Create a pipeline and reference this YAML file.

-> **IMPORTANT:** the Quick Start folder contains a web.config that is needed for deployment to IIS or Azure App Service.
+> **Note:** the Quick Start folder contains a web.config that is needed for deployment to IIS or Azure App Service.
 This enables the use of the json file for search requests.
 If you don't have this in place, the search of text will never return anything and result in 404's under the hood.

 You have to create a Service Connection in your DevOps environment to connect to the Azure Subscription you want to deploy to.

-> **IMPORTANT:** set the variables **AzureConnectionName** to the name of the Service Connection and the **AzureAppServiceName** to the name you determined in the *infrastructure/variables.tf*.
+> **Note:** set the variables **AzureConnectionName** to the name of the Service Connection and the **AzureAppServiceName** to the name you determined in the *infrastructure/variables.tf*.

 In the Quick Start folder the pipeline uses `master` as trigger, which means that any push being done to master triggers the pipeline.
 You will probably change this to another branch.